-At Wiley having respect for First Nations cultures gives recognition to the original custodians of this country.
-Having respect shows awareness of the histories and the cultures.
-At Wiley we believe that having respect for our First Nations cultures and histories creates a more united Australia and a better understanding to build a better future.
+At Wiley, having respect for First Nations cultures gives recognition to the original custodians of this country.

+Having respect shows awareness of the histories and the cultures, creating a more united Australia and a better understanding to build a better future.